The conference will include a series of authoritative keynote lectures on important aspects of engineering in Chalk.

 His current research includes several international Joint Industry Projects into offshore foundation behaviour and soil behaviour.
 He has published over 240 papers and sits on six International Committees covering advanced laboratory experimentation to offshore Geotechnics and has delivered multiple international keynote lectures over the last decade.
 He has won 17 National and International research prizes, acted as a visiting Professor in Singapore, Japan and China and consulted on many major international engineering projects.

-Professor Jardine’s keynote will be entitled Researching the Behaviour of Piles Driven in Chalk.
+Professor Jardine’s keynote will be entitled Behaviour of Piles Driven in Chalk.
 It will address some aspects of the geotechnical design issues associated with northern European offshore wind-farms being developed at locations underlain by chalk.
 It will describe streams of research undertaken by a team from Imperial College London in collaboration with industrial partners to investigate the response to loading of the driven pile foundations that may be employed to support jacket, tripod or even floating wind-turbine support structures founded in chalk.
 The investigations range from multiple small-scale field tests onshore, supported by laboratory and in-situ testing, through to full scale experiments and dynamic pile monitoring at offshore locations.

 Dr Clive Edmonds